- 3.2 percent national industrial vacancy rates

 The material and content used in this publication is for informational purposes only.
 Reference to any third party (including external hyperlinks) does not constitute or imply the endorsement of said third party.
 WarehouseQuote does not warrant the accuracy or completeness of the Content.
 The views and opinions expressed herein are those of the author and do not necessarily reflect the official policy or position of WarehouseQuote.
 Reproduction of the Content may be made only with the written permission from WarehouseQuote.

 The contents of this report are made available for informational purposes only and should not be relied upon for any legal, business, or financial decisions.
 Flexport does not guarantee, represent, or warrant any of the contents of this report because they are based on our current beliefs, expectations, and assumptions, about which there can be no assurance due to various anticipated and unanticipated events that may occur.
 This report has been prepared to the best of our knowledge and research; however, the information presented herein may not reflect the most current regulatory or industry developments.
 Neither Flexport nor its advisors or affiliates shall be liable for any losses that arise in any way due to the reliance on the contents contained in this report.

-WarehouseQuote is an intelligent warehousing solution helping middle market businesses scale their warehouse operations with precision.
-Our agile warehouse network of 250+ facilities, logistics expertise, and integrated technology platform enable businesses to design efficient fulfillment networks connected by a single technology platform.
+WarehouseQuote is a managed warehousing solution helping middle market and enterprise businesses scale their warehouse operations with precision.
+Through our 3PL warehousing and fulfillment network of 250+ facilities, integrated technology platform, and in-house supply chain expertise, we enable businesses to design efficient fulfillment networks connected by a single technology platform.
 Hundreds of B2B and B2C businesses like Chatime, Joyride, Benitago Group, Big Ass Fans, and Mighty Good Solutions use WarehouseQuote to scale, streamline, and optimize their warehouse operations.